 This also ties in with Google’s page experience algorithm update.
 Sites that don’t provide a positive page experience will not rank as well as those that do.

 What is the best strategy for content gap analysis?

-In reality, there’s no one set way to conduct a content gap analysis.
-However, there are some key areas you should cover to ensure your analysis hits all bases.
+In reality, no one set way to conduct a content gap analysis exists.
+However, you should cover some key areas to ensure your analysis hits all bases.

 Analyse the buyer journey

 Looking at your buyer journey can actually help you to create demand for your product or service.
 The buyer journey typically involves three stages: